SPONSOR A CHILD

 AHF has found sponsors for over 40 students to secondary school, college and trade schools within Zambia and South Africa.
 It is our goal to increase that number every year.

-If you would like to sponsor an individual student we can provide information and a photo of the student and a personal appeal from them and once they have begun school we ask them to communicate with their sponsor at least several times a year via internet, WhatsAp or Facebook.
+If you would like to sponsor an individual student, we can provide information and a photo of the student, and a personal appeal from them.
+Once they have begun school, we ask them to communicate with their sponsor at least several times a year via internet, WhatsApp or Facebook.

 UYOBA SCHOOL – MFUWE, ZAMBIA

 We were introduced to Uyoba Community School in Mfuwe Zambia in 2008.
-The school had been built by a church in the middle of a very poor village and had 3 classrooms and a very small teachers office/storage area.
-It supported 300 students, grades 1-6 in a three classroom building with 3 teachers and 3 teacher assistants.
+The school had been built by a church in the middle of a very poor village, had 3 classrooms, and a very small teacher’s office/storage area.
+It supported 300 students, grades 1-6, in a three classroom building with 3 teachers and 3 teacher assistants.
 The children attended in shifts.
-They had no electricity and ,until 2010, no water.
+They had no electricity, and until 2010, no water.
 The children sat on the floor.

-WE STILL NEED HELP TO PROVIDE TUITION, DESKS, SUPPLIES, MORE CLASSROOMS, TEACHER SALARIES AND MORE
+WE STILL NEED HELP TO PROVIDE TUITION, DESKS, SUPPLIES, MORE CLASSROOMS, TEACHER, SALARIES AND MUCH MORE.

 CONSERVATION SOUTH LUANGWA

 Africa Hope Fund Supports Conservation South Luangwa.
-This is a community based organisation committed to the conservation and preservation of the local wildlife and natural resources of the National Park and surrounding game management.
+This is a community based organization committed to the conservation and preservation of the local wildlife, natural resources of the National Park, and surrounding game management.